Interview with Samantha Collins - Part 2

 going strong.

-Monika: Are you working on any new projects now?
+Monika: Are there any new projects you’re currently focused on?

 Samantha: As I said before, I am standing in the local elections for my community this May as an independent candidate.
 My campaigning starts in earnest within the next few weeks.
 I have my book idea that I am hoping to get penned this year if time permits.

-I also have a website that I am developing that will have content very much along the same lines and I am still trying to build my practice and develop the teaching side of my career.
-So yes I have a few projects that I am currently playing with, that will, I am sure, keep me busy for a while.
+I also have a website that I am developing that will have content very much along the same lines, and I am still trying to build my practice and develop the teaching side of my career.
+So yes, I have a few projects that I am currently playing with, that will, I am sure, keep me busy for a while.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: Your experience must give you insight.
+What advice would you give to transgender girls struggling with gender dysphoria?

 Samantha: Don't.
 That's it, don't.
 I did, it nearly killed me.
 Thankfully I am still here to write this.
 There were times when that very nearly was not the case.
 It's hard, it is very hard.
 It is probably the hardest thing that anyone can ever imagine having to deal with.

-Monika: Samantha, thank you for the interview!
+Monika: Samantha, thank you so much for sharing your story today!

 Samantha: You are very welcome.